-- Work with the Governing Council, site leadership, department staff and the local community to design local strategies to prevent and reduce bullying. - Encourage parents and carers to take part in activities that promote safety and wellbeing. - Work with community organisations to promote safe and inclusive messages. - Communicate regularly with families when a bullying incident happens. - Work with other services to support students who have been involved in bullying incidents.
+- Work with the Governing Council, site leadership, department staff and the local community to design local strategies to prevent and reduce bullying. - Encourage parents and carers to take part in activities that promote safety and wellbeing.

+- Involve parents, carers and students in planning bullying prevention and intervention responses. - Share information with parents and carers about bullying.
+Include how to recognise it and what to do when their child is involved in bullying. - Work with community organisations to promote safe and inclusive messages. - Communicate regularly with families when a bullying incident happens. - Work with other services to support students who have been involved in bullying incidents.